 Radin’s book “The Trial of Jesus of Nazareth” is fascinating.
 It examines the Christian Gospels’ versions of the trials; written a couple of hundred years after the historical events.
 But it also covers the limited contemporary commentators, about these events.
 And he explores the historic and political context.
 So this analysis helps us understand what really may have happened – apart from simply accepting the conflicting Gospels at face value.

 As criminal lawyers today, we again see religious and political authorities using criminal trials to stop threats to their power.
 And along the way, we have a snitch who assists the arrest but won’t testify.

 But in Jesus, we have a highly intelligent accused.
 Without a lawyer, he refuses to answer questions or accusations by witnesses, prosecutors or the authorities.
 This was the last story about Jesus acting as a criminal defense lawyer.
 But it’s not the first:

 We have historic documentation of the ancient legal right to require witness corroboration of an accuser’s details.

-And we have an ancient record of the rejection of the death penalty for civilized people.
-The Romans limited the death sentence to “the other:” less civilized, subjects.
+And we have an ancient record of the rejection of the death penalty for citizens.
+The Romans limited the death sentence to “the other:” non-Roman, subjects.
 Roman citizens were immune from the death penalty.